Rhys Ruddock

 Ruddock was part of the Ireland squad for the 2012 Six Nations tournament.
 Meanwhile, with Leinster, he became their youngest ever captain against Arioni in the Magners League, when he was still playing for UCD's under-20 side.

 Ruddock captained Ireland against the United States in the 2018 Autumn International, a match Ireland won 57–14.

+International analysis by opposition

+Updated as of 2 April 2023.